Nursing home: Nursing assistants

+To be able to provide any type of care, a nursing assistant needs a certification and state approved test.
 A nursing assistant provides basic care to patients while working directly under a LPN or RN.
 These basic care activities, also referred to as activities of daily living, can include assisting with bathing and dressing residents, helping residents with meals, either serving them or with feeding, transferring to and from the bed or wheelchair, making and cleaning beds, assisting with toileting, and answering call lights.
+Besides the basic tasks a nursing assistant is hired to do, the job goes beyond that.
+Serving as a key middle man between the residents and the rest of the nursing staff.
+A certified nursing assistant is essentially spending more time helping residents, allowing them to distinguish changes of conditions and behaviors to be reported to their nurse.
 Nursing assistants' official titles can vary between jurisdictions and facilities.
 They can include Certified Nursing Assistants (CNAs), nursing aides, caregivers, patient care associates, patient care technicians, personal care attendants (PCAs), and care assistants.